-An Oscar, a Golden Globe and sweeping almost every major award out there, Jared Leto turned into a superstar after this performance.
+An Oscar, a Golden Globe, and sweeping almost every major award out there, Jared Leto turned into a superstar after this performance.
 I’ve encountered people claiming ‘Dallas Buyers Club’ to be Oscar bait, but regardless the same cannot be said about its actors.
-Leto’s Rayon had people debating over the effect of make-up design and delicate subject matter on such roles, with some questioning the unconventional casting of a “male” actor and though they did contribute to success, they feel like desperate arguments undermining the credit he deserves.
-As a transgender suffering from AIDS, Leto delivered a career best performance and remains one of those rare actors who have switched genders to “be” the character and not for inducing an over-dramatic or comical edge.
-Leto is known for his psychotic dedication towards his roles, and he dropped to 50 kgs to play a terminally ill human being, while also opting for isolation to bring out raw emotions, similar to his co-star Matthew McConaughey.
+Leto’s Rayon had people debating over the effect of make-up design and delicate subject matter on such roles, with some questioning the unconventional casting of a “male” actor, and though they did contribute to success, they feel like desperate arguments undermining the credit he deserves.
+As a person with AIDS, Leto delivered a career-best performance and remains one of those rare actors who have switched genders to “be” the character and not for inducing an over-dramatic or comical edge.
+Leto is known for his psychotic dedication towards his roles, and he dropped to 50 kgs to play a terminally ill person while also opting for isolation to bring out raw emotions, similar to his co-star Matthew McConaughey.
 His acting towards the end is a complete revelation, right from him donning the neatly tailored suit to the haunting scene where he confronts himself in the mirror.

 Read More: Best Italian Movies Ever

 Though there were some renowned cross-gender performances by the 80s, it was Hoffman’s portrayal of Michael Dorsey that made mainstream audiences familiar with the possibility of cross-dressing.
-Hoffman was the biggest star in Hollywood after winning the Oscar for ‘Kramer vs. Kramer’ and surprised the industry by taking a step that was considered too effeminate for the desired “lead man”.
+Hoffman was the biggest star in Hollywood after winning the Oscar for ‘Kramer vs. Kramer’ and surprised the industry by taking a step that was considered too effeminate for the desired “lead man.”
 Dorsey is a reputed but struggling actor who decides to dress up as a woman to get a female role.
-Now, the biggest reason why the movie is deemed “culturally, historically, or aesthetically significant” is because unlike the shallow mindless comedies nowadays, it rises above sexual innuendos to make a bold statement with some sweet farcical moments.
-It showcases sexism, absurdity of soap operas, the agents in the industry and the consensus’s reservations about social statuses and since Hoffman himself opted for control of creativity, the film is spot on with these representations.
+Now, the biggest reason why the movie is deemed “culturally, historically, or aesthetically significant” is because, unlike the shallow and mindless comedies nowadays, it rises above sexual innuendos to make a bold statement with some sweet farcical moments.
+It showcases sexism, absurdity of soap operas, the agents in the industry, and the consensus’ reservations about social statuses, and since Hoffman himself opted for control of creativity, the film is spot on with these representations.